 Second, the lecture could be directly relevant to an examination or formally assessed assignment.
 Students are likely to be motivated by the knowledge that a specific lecture covers material directly relevant to a question posed in the examination.
 However, while this might be an effective means of getting students to attend the lecture and to concentrate, it could encourage surface learning if it merely provides an opportunity for students to regurgitate material.
 If deeper learning is to be encouraged, then students would need to know that the form of the assessment will require them not merely to reproduce lecture material, but to apply their understanding gained through the lecture and follow-up study.

 Third, students’ lecture notes could be assessed.
 This could form a small part of summative assessment, if clear marking criteria have been given to students.
 Alternatively, students could read and provide written comments on each other’s notes.
 This commentary could then be assessed.
 This approach provides benefits to students through the commentaries they receive from peers and the reflection on note-taking that the assessment encourages.

-Fourth, each student could be asked to provide a commentary on one lecture which would be distributed to other students and formally assessed.
-The number of students commenting on each lecture would vary according the size of the lecture group.
-Once students have prepared their commentary they could be disseminated through a VLE, Intranet or shared drive.
+Fourth, each student could be asked to provide a commentary on one lecture, which would be distributed to other students and formally assessed.
+The number of students commenting on each lecture would vary according to the size of the lecture group.
+Once students have prepared their commentaries, they could be disseminated through a VLE, intranet or shared drive.
 You could require that word processed notes should have appropriate diagrams and tables in PowerPoint or Excel, pasted into the document.
 With a large lecture group, you could assign some students to act as editors of the notes.
 These types of activity not only encourage students to take a more reflective approach to their learning in lectures but also help to develop précis and critical skills.
 They also signal the importance of lectures and provide useful feedback to you.

 4 Evaluating your lecture